racket/rhombus/design/partial-order/partial-order.md

 privately with the `partial_compare` method:

 ```
+// Self is implicit
-method partial_compare(self :: Self, other :: Imp, recur :: (Any, Any) -> PartialOrdering) :: PartialOrdering
+method partial_compare(other :: Imp, recur :: (Any, Any) -> PartialOrdering) :: PartialOrdering
 ```

 The method implementation may assume that `other`'s method